piyusharorawork/via/README.md

 ## TODO

-- Simple Video Player tool (takes video url and plays it in website , supports local storage)
 - Remove audio from video (context menu)
 - Resize video (video url , resolution)
 - Extract clip from video for a range of frames